mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 rsid_conversion/hg19/snp138.bed
 ```
 The genomic coordinates and rsIDs from the `snp138.bed` file are used to cross-map user-provided lists of rsIDs with genomic coordinates.

-**Note:** This is an experimental feature prone to undesired results.
-For example, some SNPs may map to multiple places in the genome and their rsIDs will be cross-mapped with all these places, resulting in underestimated enrichments.
-Caveat emptor.